Family and Medical Leave

 - Adoption or foster care or placement of a child

-- Care for the employee’s spouse, son or daughter (under 18), or parent who has a serious health condition
+- Care for the employee’s spouse, domestic partner or civil union partner; son or daughter (under 18), or parent who has a serious health condition

 - Serious health condition of the employee

 - Academic Faculty and Administrative Professional Manual, Appendix 3

 - Qualifying Exigency